Treatment algorithm

 assisted reproductive technology (ART)

-Assisted reproductive technologies such as in vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI) involve the administration of hormonal treatment to the female partner to stimulate ovarian follicle growth.
-Eggs are collected, fertilized, then reimplanted in the uterus.
+Techniques such as in vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI) involve the administration of hormonal treatment to the female partner to stimulate ovarian follicle growth.
+Eggs are collected, fertilized, then reimplanted (embryo transfer) into the uterus.

 desiring fertility currently: secondary hypogonadism